Public Skating FAQs

 Limited capacity and outdoor only access is in accordance with the state’s health and safety framework and Deschutes County’s specified risk category for an outdoor recreation facility and activity.

 - Signs and distance markers have been placed throughout the facility.

 - Equipment and seating has been rearranged or removed to provide adequate spacing.

-- Patrons’ movement to the ice sheet is one-way only.
+- Patrons’ movement to the rink is one-way only.
 The lobby and indoor viewing room are closed.